1. How do I get started running a Retro?

 3. Can I invite guests or do they need accounts?

 While we recommend regular users make an account so they can be on Teams and track their activity, accounts are not necessary for joining a Retro.
 If you’d like to invite a guest to your Retro, use the Send Invitation feature to send them instructions via email.
-If they’d like to create a Project or Retro of their own, however, they’ll need to create an account (psst -- it’s free and only takes about a minute).
+If they’d like to create a Project or Retro of their own, however, they’ll need to create an account (psst -- it comes with a free trial and only takes about a minute).

-4. Do guests need to have an account and/or have a paid account?
+4. Do guests need to have an account?

 Guests can participate in Retros without an account.
-They’ll need an account to create a Project and kick off their own Retro -- but both can be done with a free account.
+Retro Admins will require an account to create a Project and kick off their own Retro -- but both can be done with at the Freelancer level.

-A paid account will be really helpful for someone looking to set up multiple Teams and Projects, but isn’t necessary for a guest joining for a Retro or Project.
+A premium account will be really helpful for someone looking to set up multiple Teams and Projects, but isn’t necessary for a guest joining for a Retro or Project.

 5. What’s up with Projects and Retros?